 Long dress |

-We visualize text-guided clothed human synthesis.
-Following StyleCLIP, we optimize the latent code of the synthesized images with a sequence of text prompts that specify different cloth styles.
+Text-guided synthesis results of AvatarGen with multi-view rendering.
+We optimize the latent code of the synthesized images with a sequence of text prompts that specify different cloth styles.
+Please kindly refer to Section 4.3 for more details.